 For everyone sending emails in business, there comes a ‘lightbulb moment’.
 You realize professional business email is now a necessity so you can do the following:

-Why is this true?
-It’s all about trust, of course.
 When your business creates the right first impression with email, customers recognize your company name from your website.
 A pro email address helps you drive sales, increases trustworthiness, makes teamwork easier, and secures your data.

 And that’s just for starters.

-A funny thing about your customers is they’re far more likely to do business with you if all your online communications look professional and consistent.
+A funny thing about your customers is they’re far more likely to do business with you if all your online communication looks professional and consistent.
 This really matters.
-They will start with your personal address.
-And guess what?
 If you conduct business correspondence through free @gmail.com mail, customers might think you aren’t related to the business you represent, and they are looking at a phishing email.
-People are more likely to trust a sender who they can see has invested in their digital presence and a brand.
+People are more likely to trust a sender who they can immediately see has written to them using an official site email address.

-Of course, the big reason to get a business email set up is to gain access to any email address you want.
+Of course, the big reason to make a business email is to gain access to any email address you want.
 Most companies opt for a format like firstname.lastname@example.org, but it really depends on what your goals are.

-If you think about it, you'll need some good luck getting the exact name you want if you are still on something like Gmail, competing with those 1.5 billion other Gmail users.
-When you choose a private email service, the only limit to your name is your imagination (and some other wise-owl stuff I’ll mention a bit further down).
+If you think about it, you'll need some good luck getting the exact name you want if you are searching something like Gmail, competing with those 1.5 billion other Gmail users.
+When you choose a professional email solution, the only limit to your name is your imagination.

 To reiterate, when you create a professional business email, you can have any name you want.
 Most importantly, you can choose your name combined with your business name.

-You have full control and can even run your new private email inside another email client.
-Namecheap’s Private Email offers this function, too, known as a unified inbox.
-You can add all your email accounts (either from Namecheap or outside accounts) and manage them in one place.
+Namecheap’s Private Email offers all these functions, too, as well as a unified inbox.
+With this feature you can add all your email accounts (either from Namecheap, or outside accounts) and manage them in one place.
 This article on sharing and unified mailboxes shows you how easy this is to do, and how to share your calendars and contacts.
 It’s simple to set up your business email inside any client you’d like to use.

 You might not realize how vital email security is for your business.
 Suppose you’ve worked hard to establish your business and gather customer data, addresses, and other personal and identifiable information.
-In that case, a pivotal step to securing all of this information is ensuring you have a reputable provider.
+A pivotal step to securing all of this information is ensuring you have a reputable provider.

 When choosing email hosting, the most crucial decision is to decide who to go with.
-There are lots of cheap and expensive options, but the cost doesn’t equal service quality in this market.
+There are lots of cheap and expensive options to choose from, but the cost doesn’t equal service quality in this market.